 We recognize that we have an inherently unjust or inequitable justice system, and so having those key players brings equity into the courtroom in the system as a whole.

 Now, how we got there is through retention strategies that have really helped women, recognizing the dual role that we play in society, the work-life balance.
-Even thinking about courtrooms starting at 9:30 a.m. really helps with getting kids to school — some really practical things like working from home and having some flexibility, maternity leaves that don’t have income and seniority consequences.
+Even thinking about courtrooms starting at 9:30 a.m., as a single mom and for other mothers, that really helps with getting kids to school, recognizing that the responsibility of child-rearing often falls to mothers.
+There have been some really practical things like working from home and having some flexibility.

-So little things like that all led up to bring more women into the profession.
+Working in a hybrid environment at Legal Aid Alberta really helps with work-life balance, which is critical.
+So things like that all led up to bring more women into the profession.

-Why is it important to see more women in the legal system — and not just the courtroom, but at all levels of the system?
+Why is it important to have more women at all levels of the justice system?

-Katie Clackson: So it’s important to have, when people come into the into the criminal court system or the justice system, or anywhere into a courtroom, you know, this is sort of seen as like an institution that can be quite cold.
+Katie Clackson: When people come into the criminal court system or the justice system, or anywhere into a courtroom, this is often seen as an institution that can be quite cold.

-What we want is to have women that are feeling more welcome in the court system.
-They’re understanding that they’re going to get some compassion, they’re going to be treated with dignity, and that applies not just to women in the legal profession, but to female clients as well.
+What we want is to have women feel more welcome in the court system — that they understand that they’ll receive compassion, be treated with dignity, and that applies not just to women in the legal profession but also to female clients.

 “Both Krista and I work with vulnerable women in our practices, and it's something that's very important to both of us: that those women are treated with compassion and dignity, and that they see themselves represented in the court system.”

-When you have a perspective of someone who has lived the experiences — having children, caring for Elders, all of our dual roles — it can really help solve the problems for those people, accessing the justice system.
+When you have a perspective of someone who has lived the experiences, having children, caring for Elders — all of our dual roles — it can really help solve the problems people face when accessing the justice system.
 It’s critical.

-I know I had to do that in the beginning when there weren’t a lot of women that I saw in my chosen practice area, and I really had to seek them out.
+I really had to seek out mentorship from women at the time, so what I’ve tried to do is be a mentor to other students and women in the profession.
 And it’s not just mentorship in terms of legal and ethical issues that we face on a day-to-day basis.
-It’s also how to balance the demands of work and the demands of our home life and dealing with the work-life balance that Krista talked about, which we know is not always very balanced.
+It’s also how to balance the demands of work, the demands of our home life and dealing with the work-life balance that Krista talked about, which we know is not always very balanced.

 Need legal advice?